Most advice on sales call reporting is backward

 What reps need to hear

-Reps also need proof that you're not using reports to nitpick.
-Don't start by policing missed fields.
+Reps also need proof that you’re not nitpicking.
+Don’t start by policing missed fields.
 Start by showing insights back to the team.
 In the weekly meeting, pull three examples of calls that led to real opportunities.
 Show the wording that worked.
-Show the follow-up that landed.
-Once reps see reporting come back as coaching, adoption gets easier.
+Show the follow‑up that landed.
+When reporting becomes coaching, adoption follows.

 What managers need to stop doing